Energy in Croatia: Nuclear power

 In 1978, the Adriatic island of Vir was selected as a location for a future nuclear power plant, but these plans were abandoned.

 According to reports, since 2009 Croatia has been discussing the option of building a nuclear power plant with Albania, in a location on the shore of Shkodër Lake, on the border with Albania and Montenegro.
 In April 2009 the Croatian government denied that any agreement had been signed.

 In a 2012 poll among 447 Croatian citizens, who were asked "Do you think it is justified to use nuclear energy for the production of electricity?", 42% answered "yes" and 44% answered "no".

-In 2021 the Slovenian government has issued an energy permit to GEN Energija for the planning and construction of the second unit of the Krško Nuclear Power Plant,followed by a statement by the Minister of Economy and Sustainable Development of Croatia Tomislav Ćorić that Croatia "will not look benevolently at the construction of the new bloc".
+In 2021 the Slovenian government has issued an energy permit to GEN Energija for the planning and construction of the second unit of the Krško Nuclear Power Plant, followed by a statement by the Minister of Economy and Sustainable Development of Croatia Tomislav Ćorić that Croatia "will not look benevolently at the construction of the new bloc".
 In March 2022, Plenković confirmed Croatia's readiness to enter the project of building the second block of the Krško NPP.

 Solar power

 As of 2021, Croatia had 100 MW of solar power, providing 0.4% of electricity.
 The potential for solar energy in Croatia is estimated at 6.8 GW, of which 5.3 GW would be accounted for by utility-scale photovoltaic plants and 1.5 GW by rooftop solar systems.
 Croatia plans to install 1.5 GW of solar capacity by 2024.
-The total solar power grid-connected capacity in Croatia was 109 MW as 2022.
+The total solar power grid-connected capacity in Croatia was 461 MW as 2023.

+In May 2023, Acciona Energy announced the construction of the largest solar power plant in Croatia.
+The new power plant will be spread over three million square meters of rugged state land and will have a capacity of 150 MW, which is enough to meet the needs of around 100,000 households.
+Its official name is SE Promina.

+Battery storage

+In September 2022, the European Commission approved state support in the amount of 19.8 million euros for the project of building a large-capacity battery system.
+The project will be built in Šibenik, and will enter into operation in 2023 with a capacity of 10 MW, and ultimately the capacity will be 50 MW.